ajstensland/flask-tutorial/README.md

 # flask-tutorial
-A tutorial about Flask for HackBU
+A brief tutorial about the Flask framework for HackBU.
+Contains information about barebones Flask servers, how to add decoration to them, how to take input and send back output, and, finally, how to integrate HTML5UP templates with Flask.

 ## Before We Start
 Make sure that you have Python 3 and Flask installed.